 Third year students are required to see psychotherapy patients in our training clinic.
-New faculty are assigned for individual psychotherapy supervision in the third year.
-Case loads are maintained at two or three patients.
+New faculty are assigned for individual psychotherapy supervision in the third year which is provided through a course.
+Casloads are maintained at two or three patients in order to maximize the supervision time.
+Students are expected to provide continual treatment to patients including over the summer and over winter break.
+Of course, students may schedule vacations, however arranging coverage for patients would be essential and coordinated with the patient, supervisor, and Clinic Director.
+Clinical hours are tracked through Time2Track.